quicwg/base-drafts/draft-ietf-quic-qpack.md

 If the entry is in the static table, or in the dynamic table with an absolute index less than the Base, this representation starts with the '1' 1-bit pattern, followed by the `S` bit indicating whether the reference is into the static or dynamic table.
-The 6-bit prefix integer (see Section 5.1 of [RFC7541]) that follows is used to locate the table entry for the header name.
+The 6-bit prefix integer (see {{prefixed-integers}}) that follows is used to locate the table entry for the header field.
 When S=1, the number represents the static table index; when S=0, the number is the relative index of the entry in the dynamic table.